MA in Romance Languages with Emphasis in French

 Normal Teaching Load vs. Course Load

 The teaching assignment for MA candidates holding instructorships is 2 courses per semester.
+International students may never teach more than 1 course the first semester and 2 courses per semester after that.
 International students may never teach more than 2 courses per semester owing to visa restrictions.
 All MA candidates must be registered in a minimum of 6 hours of course work for each semester in which they hold an instructorship.
 Students may enroll in up to 6 hours per semester of 8080 (Readings) if they have completed all their course work and are preparing for their MA exams.

 The writing of a thesis is optional.
 A minimum of 4 hours and a maximum of 6 hours of 8090 Research will be allowed for the thesis.
 Students are urged to obtain the Graduate School guidelines for thesis/dissertation writing as the thesis must conform to the Graduate School formatting and style specifications.